Gunnyarts/longpress/README.md

 # longpress
-An event listener for longpressing elements
+An event listener for longpressing elements on desktop and mobile
 ## How to use
 Add the plugin in the header.
 ```html5